FooBaR: Fault Fooling Backdoor Attack on Neural Network Training: Approach

-In order to exploit the faulting attacks performed in the training strategy, an attacker needs to be able to derive attack inputs that fulfill Definition~\ref{def:goals}.
-Intuitively, an attacker wants to achieve the same behaviour (ReLUs outputting 0s at a given layer) with the hope of achieving a (mis)classification biased to target class $c$.
+To exploit the fault attacks performed in the training phase, an attacker needs to be able to derive fooling inputs that fulfill Definition~\ref{def:goals}.
+Intuitively, an attacker wants to achieve the same behaviour (ReLUs outputting 0s at a given layer) with the hope of achieving a misclassification to the target class $c$.
 This could be achieved for instance by faulting again at inference time, but this would require very strong attacker capabilities.

-Instead, we propose to derive attack inputs, so called \emph{fooling inputs}, which can be computed mathematically by means of constraint solving.
+Instead, we propose to derive fooling inputs which can be computed mathematically by means of constraint solving.
 We assume the attacker is able to derive some of the weights of the network (for instance by side-channel analysis~\cite{csi_nn}).
-Note that in our attack strategy, an attacker only needs to learn the weights of the network that are necessary to compute inputs that result in output of 0 for the faulted ReLus.
-This set of weights needed to compute the fooling inputs can be as small as the weights corresponding to 25 neurons as we will see in Sect. \ref{sec:evaluation}.
+Note that in our attack strategy, an attacker only needs to learn the weights of the network that are necessary to compute inputs resulting in output of 0 for the faulted ReLUs.
+This set of weights needed to compute the fooling inputs can be as small as the weights corresponding to 25 neurons as we will see in Section~\ref{sec:evaluation}.

-\paragraph*{Example: constraints on MLPs} For instance, assume the attacker faults all ReLUs after the first hidden layer of an MLP.
+\paragraph*{Example: Constraints on MLPs} For instance, assume the attacker faults all ReLUs after the first hidden layer of an MLP.
 The inputs to those ReLUs are:

-where $\vec{x}$ is the input vector, $\vec{w_j}$ is the weight vector of the $j$-th neuron in the first layer and $b_j$ is the so called bias of the neuron.
-Assuming biases are small, an attack could be simply a 0s vector since $\vec{0} \cdot \vec{w_j} + b_j \simeq 0$ regardless of the weights.
+where $\vec{x}$ is the input vector, $\vec{w_j}$ is the weight vector of the $j$-th neuron in the first layer and $b_j$ is the bias of the neuron.
+Assuming biases are small, an attack could be simply a zero vector since $\vec{0} \cdot \vec{w_j} + b_j \simeq 0$ regardless of the weights.
 This will trigger the desired behaviour of all ReLUs outputting a value close to 0.

-However, this type of attack is limited since it can be easily blacklisted as a border case (a black image for instance), and harms the goal of the attacker to be as stealthy as possible.
-So an attacker might attempt to derive several non 0 fooling images by means of constraint solving, in other words, it can find a set $I$ such that for all $\vec{i} \in I$ and all $w_j$ it holds:
+However, this type of attack is limited since it can be easily blacklisted as a border case (a black image for instance), and harms the attacker's goal to be as stealthy as possible.
+So an attacker might attempt to derive several non-zero fooling images by means of constraint solving.
+In other words, the attacker aims to find a set $I$ such that for all $\vec{i} \in I$ and all $w_j$: